Makapiling Kang Muli: Cast and characters

-The producer of the show hires the veteran and award-winning actor/director, Ricky Davao to handle the series.
-This television series is also Davao's second primetime directorial project under GMA Network.
-Prior to this series, Davao has been megged a string of shows in quick succession: Grazilda [as second unit director] (2010), Sisid (2011), Kung Aagawin Mo ang Langit (2011) and Kokak (2011).
+Development

+Actor and director, Ricky Davao was hired to direct the series.

 Davao is confident that the series can establish supremacy on primetime television as it boasts quality in terms of story and performance.
 He further stated:

 Casting

 The series' producer cast two of the network's primetime royalties, Richard Gutierrez and Carla Abellana as Martin Caballero and Leilani Angeles, respectively, the two main protagonists of the series.
 The former expresses his gratitude on doing this project.
 For him, this drama is one of the biggest milestones in his career and a "something new" for him [the actor is associated with his top-rated fantasy-adventure series like Mulawin, Sugo, Captain Barbell, Lupin, Kamandag and Zorro] and for the audience.
-According to Gutierrez, the entire casts prepared hard for this project and even underwent trainings and workshops before shooting the series.
-On the other hand, Abellana expresses excitement as she embarks on a major project after renewing her contract with her mother network and working with Gutierrez [for the very first time] and some of the most respected stars in the industry.
-She also differentiates herself to her character, stated that... her character's personality was a far cry from her own.
-It made it more difficult for her to flesh out the persona of a woman who fights back and snaps in anger when wronged, because those aren't knee-jerk reactions for her in real life.
-However, she work hard to portray the role, as she doesn't want to embarrass her co-stars.
+According to Gutierrez, the entire cast prepared hard for this series and underwent trainings and workshops before filming.